jflude/lancaster/README.md

-INSPECTOR if given the -a option outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -r option will cause all the records to be output as well.
+INSPECTOR if given the -a option outputs the attribute values of a storage, such as the size of a record within it, the size of its change queue, the description associated with it, etc.  The -q option will cause the change queue, if any, to be output, while the -V option will cause the values of records to be output.
-Instead of all records being output, individual records can be output by giving their identifiers.
 Properties for records will be included in the output if the -p option is specified.
+Individual records can be chosen for output by specifying their record ID, or every record can be selected by specifying "all".
+If no option is specified, the program will attempt to open and verify the storage, exiting with zero (success) if the format of the storage is valid.

 The GROWER program will create a new storage based upon an existing storage, and containing the same data copied to its records (as applicable).
 Any attribute